Attack on Amsterdam (1650): Background

 The cause of the conflict lay in a dispute on ending the Eighty Year's War.
 The provinces of Utrecht and Zeeland and stadtholder William II wanted to continue the war: Utrecht for more favourable peace terms, Zeeland to keep blocking the Flemish ports for commercial ships, and William II because military achievements gave him more prestige and power.
 The other provinces, led by Holland, preferred peace to secure trade and reduce army upkeep costs.
 The latter eventually had their way when the Peace of Münster was signed on 30 January 1648.

-Early 1649, the army still consisted of 35,000 mercenaries, and Holland (especially the dominant city of Amsterdam) wanted to reduce their number to 26,000.
+Early 1649, the army still consisted of 35,000 mercenaries, and Holland (especially the dominant city of Amsterdam under burgomaster Andries Bicker, head of the Bickerse league) wanted to reduce their number to 26,000.
 After negotiations, a compromise was reached, and 29,250 troops were left by summer.
 William II, however, was keen on leading a punitive expedition to England, where his father-in-law, king Charles I, had been decapitated on 30 January 1649, and the republic had been proclaimed; whilst the States of Holland urged to reduce the number of troops even further.

 William II devised plans to get his way.
-At the end of 1649, a false pamphlet later known as The Eleven Articles (De elf artikelen) was widely distributed, claiming that Amsterdam was in league with England and intended to strike the other six provinces and everyone in Holland who opposed Amsterdam.
+At the end of 1649, a false pamphlet later known as The Eleven Articles (De elf artikelen) was widely distributed, claiming that Amsterdam under the rule of the Bicker family was in league with England and intended to strike the other six provinces and everyone in Holland who opposed Amsterdam.
 It is thought that William II had this rumour spread to win sympathy for his cause against Amsterdam.
 He wanted to execute his plans in the spring of 1650, stemming from his astrological belief that the position of the Moon, Mars and Saturn would be favourable for a change of government, but eventually he would not act until summer.
 In May 1650, the States of Holland decided with 11 votes to 8 to disband the troops, and henceforth refused to pay part of the remaining soldiers' salary.
 The States General called the resolution of Holland illegal, landing the Republic in a political crisis.
 The States General argued that defence was a duty of the entire Union, and not of the constituent provinces: Holland should pay its due.
 Morally supported by the States General, William II first decided to appoint a commission (with himself as its chairman) that would visit the cities of Holland to plead for a large army, but without success.
 Then he resorted to coercion.